 It contains Temperate Saltmarsh, which is listed as a threatened ecological community under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The salt field areas to the south also form part of the Barker Inlet-St Kilda Aquatic Reserve.

-The South Australian government shares the communities concern about the mangrove dieback at St Kilda in the vicinity of the Dry Creek salt field.
+The South Australian Government shares the community’s concern about the vegetation dieback at St Kilda in the vicinity of the Dry Creek salt field.

-Approximately 10 hectares of mangroves and 35 hectares of intertidal saltmarsh at St Kilda within the Adelaide International Bird Sanctuary National Park – Winaityinaityi Pangkara (AIBS) have been affected.
+Approximately 9 hectares of mangrove; 10 hectares of saltmarsh; and nearly 5 hectares of bare, sparsely vegetated, or aquatic ecosystems within the Adelaide International Bird Sanctuary National Park – Winaityinaityi Pangkara (AIBS) at St Kilda have been impacted.

-Experts from the Department for Energy and Mining (DEM), the Department for Environment and Water (DEW), the Environment Protection Authority (EPA) and the University of Adelaide, along with external consultants, are collaborating to:
+Experts from the Department for Energy and Mining (DEM), DEW, the Environment Protection Authority (EPA) and the University of Adelaide, along with external consultants, are collaborating to:

 - stop further impact